JcaPetri/Apollo-System-MySql/README.md

 					TableHistory		-->	The TableHistory contain then change history of each column.

 		SysEntityStructureFieldProperties_Tbl
-			Contains the properties of each column/field of an table/Entity.
+			Contains the properties of each column/table or field/entity.
 			Each field/column can have many properties, like DataType, Lenght, IsPrimaryKey, IsNotNull, etc.
 			The key for each record:
 			    ID		--> is the uniqueidentifier auto generated.
 			    IDNum	--> is the autoincrement number auto generated.
 			The unique Key is the union of:
 			    FieldPropertyIDn	--> The FieldPropertyIDn is the IDNum of the field property type.
 Link with the SysBaseElement_Tbl.
 			    EntityStructureIDn	--> The EntityStructureIDn is the IDNum of the entity structure.
 Link with the SysEntityStructure_Tbl.
-										The EntityStructureIDn has a FieldIDn + EntityIDn primary key.
+			                            The EntityStructureIDn has a FieldIDn + EntityIDn + MicroserviceIDn unique key.
 			Common Field/Columns for all tables
 			    The objective of these are to store critical information for the system and the record history.
 			        StatedIDn 			--> The StatedIDn is the IDNum that define if the record is enable or not.
 			        CreatedByIDn		--> The CreatedByIDn is the IDNum of the user who created the record.
 			        LastModifiedByIDn	--> The LastModifiedByIDn is the IDNum of the last user who modified the record.
 			        OwnerIDn			--> The OwnerIDn is the IDNum of the record owner.
 			        DateCreated			--> The DateCreated is the record creation datetime UTC.
 			        DateTimeStamp		--> The DateTimeStamp is the datetime UTC of the last modification.
 			        TableHistory		-->	The TableHistory contain then change history of each column.
 			The table operation:
-				To enter the data you need the combination of two field, they are:
+			    To enter the data, you need the combination of two field, they are:
+			        EntityStructureIDn	--> The EntityStructureIDn is the IDNum of the entity structure (Microservice + Entity + Field).
+Link with the SysEntityStructurea_Tbl.
+			        FieldPropertyIDn	--> The FieldPropertyIDn is the IDNum of the field property (DataType, Length, IsNotNull, etc).
+Link with the SysBaseElementa_Tbl.
 			        FieldValueTypeIDn	--> The FieldValueTypeIDn is the IDNum of the type property.
-Its come from the SysBaseElement.
+ILink with the SysBaseElementa_Tbl.
-					FieldValue			--> The FieldValue is a numeric/text/etc value of the property, this value is not standar and can´t be multilanguage.
+			        FieldValue			--> The FieldValue is a numeric/text/etc value of the property, this value is not standard and can not be multilanguage.
-											If the value is an IDNumType, the meaning is in the ArticleOptionalFields_Tbl.
+			                                If the value is an IDNumType, the meaning of it, is in the SysBaseElments_Tbl.
 			    Example: You have a Name column.
 You can set the datatype as string, and the length of the string in 20.
-						 First you add two record, one for datatype and one for length.
+			        First you add one record to define the datatype.
-						 DataType is a String type and is defined in the BaseElement_Tbl, so you only set the IDNum to the FieldValue.
-								Because the IDNum is a numeric value, you set the FieldValueTypeIDn with SysElementType.
-						 Length is a numeric, so you enter the value in the FieldValue.
-You set the FieldValueTypeIDn wiht integer java type.
+			            EntityStructureIDn = IDNum, represent Entity Person, Column = StateIDn.
+Link with the SysEntityStructurea_Tbl.
+			            FieldPropertyIDn = IDNum, represent DataType, the property of the field.
+Link with the SysBaseElementa_Tbl.
+			            FieldValueTypeIDn = IDNum, represent table state data type.
+Link with the SysBaseElementa_Tbl.
+			            FieldValue = 372, IDNum, represent enable value.
+Link with the SysBaseElementa_Tbl.
+			        Second you add another record to define the lenght.
+			            EntityStructureIDn = IDNum, represent Entity Person, Column = StateIDn.
+Link with the SysEntityStructurea_Tbl.
+			            FieldPropertyIDn = IDNum, represent Length, the property of the field.
+Link with the SysBaseElementa_Tbl.
+			            FieldValueTypeIDn = IDNum, represent smallint, the value of the FieldValue is numeric.
+Link with the SysBaseElementa_Tbl.
+			            FieldValue = 20, is the max length of the column.
+This value are not linked with anythings.

 		SysEntityStructureFieldDefaultValues_Tbl
 			Contains the default value of each field or column.
-When you set a value for a column, if the user don't enter, the system get from this table the value to enter.
+When you set a value for a column, if the user do not enter, the system get the value from this table.
 			The key for each record:
 				ID		--> is the uniqueidentifier auto generated.
 				IDNum	--> is the autoincrement number auto generated.
 			The unique Key is the union of:
-				FieldIDn			--> The FieldIDn is the IDNum of the field/column of the entity.
-Link with the SysBaseElement_Tbl.
 				DefaultVersionIDn	--> The DefaultVersionIDn is the IDNum of the DefaultVersion, defined in the SysBaseElement_Tbl.
 		  		EntityStructureIDn	--> The EntityStructureIDn is the IDNum of the entity structure.
 Link with the SysEntityStructure_Tbl.
-										The EntityStructureIDn has a FieldIDn + EntityIDn primary key.
+			                            The EntityStructureIDn has a FieldIDn + EntityIDn + MicroserviceIDn unique key.
 			Common Field/Columns for all tables
 				The objective of these are to store critical information for the system and the record history.
 					StatedIDn 			--> The StatedIDn is the IDNum that define if the record is enable or not.